jlgabriel/Condor-Shirley-Bridge/readme.md

 **FlyShirley not connecting**:
 - Ensure WebSocket server is running
 - Check network connectivity between devices
-- Verify WebSocket URI format in FlyShirley
+- Verify WebSocket URI format in FlyShirley (ws://localhost:2992/api/v1)
+- Check logs for any JSON formatting errors

 **Application crashing**:
 - Check log file for error details
 - Verify all dependencies are installed
 - Try running with `--log-level DEBUG` for more information

+## Future Enhancements

+We are working with the FlyShirley development team to enhance the integration with additional soaring-specific data fields, including:

+- Netto variometer
+- Energy-compensated variometer
+- MacCready settings
+- Water ballast information
+- Quaternion-based attitude representation
+- Thermal and ridge lift data

 ## License